quarkusio/quarkusio.github.io/faq.md

 Quarkus is published in Maven Central, check out [which extensions](/extensions) you need and just import them in your `pom.xml` to get Quarkus.
 We recommend you start your Quarkus experience via our [Getting Started guides)(/get-started).

+## Quarkus is beta?

+Yes, we consider Quarkus beta.
+However 95% of the features Quarkus apps use are provided by the ecosystem like Hibernate ORM, Eclipse Vert.x, Netty, RESTEasy, etc.
+These libraries are rock solid :)

 ## What is a Quarkus extension?

-One of the main goals of Quarkus is ease of extensibility.
+One of the main goals of Quarkus is ease of extensibility and to build a vibrant ecosystem.

+Think of Quarkus extensions as your project dependencies.
+Extensions configure, boot and integrate a framework or technology into your Quarkus application.
+They also do all of the heavy lifting of providing the right information to GraalVM for your application to compile natively.
 This will allow 3rd party projects to easily take advantage of the work we have done to make it easier to target GraalVM.
-We provide a simple injection based API to control how Substrate VM treats your library, including an easy way to register items for reflection with no JSON files in sight.

 We are also aiming to provide a support for a full [extension ecosystem](/extensions), to make it easy to discover and consume
 3rd party extensions, as well as providing easier version management.

-## What is GraalVM
+## What is GraalVM?

 [GraalVM](https://www.graalvm.org) is a universal virtual machine for running applications written in various different languages, as well as providing the ability to compile JVM bytecode to a native executable (this